MicrosoftDocs/sdk-api/sdk-api-src/content/oleacc/nf-oleacc-iaccessible-get_acchelp.md

 Type: <b>BSTR*</b>

-Address of a <b>BSTR</b> that receives the localized string that contains the help information for the specified object, or <b>NULL</b> if no help information is available.
+Address of a <b>BSTR</b> that receives the localized string containing the help information for the specified object, or <b>NULL</b> if no help information is available.

 ## -returns